kumarUjjawal/aster/README.md

 <img src="./logo.png" alt="Aster logo" width="160"/>
 </td>
 <td style="border: none; padding-left: 20px;">
-<h1 align="center" style="font-size: 3em;">ASTER</h1>
+<h1 align="center" style="font-size: 3em;">Aster</h1>
 </td>
 </tr>
 </table>
 </div>

-**Aster** is a Markdown editor built in Rust on top of [GPUI](https://www.gpui.rs/), the GPU-accelerated UI framework from the Zed team.
+**Aster** is a Markdown editor built in Rust on top of [GPUI](https://www.gpui.rs/), the GPU-accelerated UI framework from the [Zed](https://zed.dev/) team.
 It delivers a live split view: rope-backed editing on the left, formatted preview on the right.
 The goal is to create a fast and effiecient markdown editor using the gpu rendering.
 Why am I using `Rope` data structure; because it is fast and it provides several benefit over the regular `String`.
 If you want to learn more how, you can check out this brilliant article by the `Zed` team [Rope & SumTree](https://zed.dev/blog/zed-decoded-rope-sumtree). `Zed` uses their own version of `Rope` which isn't really a rope but a `SumTree`.
 Currenlty I am using the regular `Rope` and if there are needs, I might switch to the `Zed` version.
 Why `gpui`?
 Because it's GPU accelerated (Metal on MacOs) and it provides precise control over the layout and save us from the hell that is virtual DOM.

 ## Highlights